HLL Lifecare

 HLL Lifecare Limited (formerly Hindustan Latex Limited) (HLL) is an Indian healthcare product manufacturing company based in Thiruvananthapuram, Kerala, India.
-A Government of India-owned corporation (Public-sector undertaking).
+It is a Government of India-owned corporation (public-sector undertaking).

 Products

-It produces health care products, including: condoms, contraceptive pills, IUDs, surgical sutures, blood bags and Pharma products.
-One of HLL's contraceptive products is ormeloxifene, branded as Saheli, the world’s first and only oral non-hormonal, non-steroidal oral contraceptive, taken as a weekly pill.
+It produces health care products, including condoms, contraceptive pills, IUDs, surgical sutures, blood bags and Pharma products.
+One of HLL's contraceptive products is ormeloxifene, branded as Saheli, the world's first and only oral non-hormonal, non-steroidal oral contraceptive, taken as a weekly pill.
 In 2012, HLL announced a polymerase chain reaction based duplex test kit for chikungunya and dengue fever tests in collaboration with the Rajiv Gandhi Centre for Biotechnology, Trivandrum.
-In December 2015, they have tied up with the Government of India in setting up Amrit pharmacies across India for providing cheaper medicines for Cancer and Cardiovascular disorders.
+In December 2015, they tied up with the Government of India in setting up Amrit pharmacies across India for providing cheaper medicines for Cancer and Cardiovascular disorders.
 The name Amrit stands for Affordable Medicines and Reliable Implants for Treatment.

 History

 In 2005, HLL established LifeSpring Hospitals, a 50-50 joint venture with the Acumen Fund, a U.S.-based nonprofit global venture philanthropy fund, to provide low-cost maternity services, starting at Hyderabad.
 Today it has nine hospitals across Andhra Pradesh state.

 In February 2014, HLL acquired 74% Equity in Goa Antibiotics and Pharmaceuticals Ltd.